 [y1,...,ym] = dfeval(F, x1,...,xn, ... 'configuration', 'ConfigurationName',...) evaluates the function F in a cluster by using all the properties defined in the configuration ConfigurationName.
 The configuration settings are used to find and initialize a scheduler, create a job, and create tasks.
-For details about defining and applying configurations, see "Programming with User Configurations" on page 6-16.
+For details about defining and applying configurations, see "Parallel Configurations for Cluster Access" on page 6-14.
 Note that configurations enable you to use dfeval with any type of scheduler.